acarril/acarril.github.io/_posts/2018-05-15-atom-hydrogen.md

 - Stata
 - LaTeX

-For this post I'll concentrate on the first three, because they can all be set up to interact with [Hydrogen](https://github.com/nteract/hydrogen), one of the coolest inventions since avocado on toast.
+In this post I'll concentrate on the first three, because they can all be set up to interact with [Hydrogen](https://github.com/nteract/hydrogen), one of the coolest inventions since avocado on toast.

 <!--more-->